You will learn

 JPEG, PNG, and GIF files are all accepted.
 As with all images viewed on the web, larger file sizes lead to slower load times.
 Aim for a file size of 50-100 KB for optimal performance.

-All input blocks should be connected to a profile property, which is used to store the data each subscriber submits.
+All input fields should be connected to a profile property, which is used to store the data each subscriber submits.
 Select an existing property from the Profile Properties dropdown, or create a new one by typing in a new property name and clicking Create “Option”.

 Unless otherwise specified, inputs from these fields will be stored as strings.

-If you add a phone number block, the Collect SMS consent option will automatically be checked, and a block with language to be compliant with TCPA guidelines will be added to your form so your subscribers understand what they are agreeing to.
+If you add a phone number field, the Collect SMS consent option will automatically be checked, and a block with language to be compliant with TCPA guidelines will be added to your form so your subscribers understand what they are agreeing to.
 Enable SMS if you are collecting SMS consent.
 This block validates submitted phone numbers to ensure they're stored in an acceptable phone number format.

-A common use case for text input blocks is collecting subscribers’ names.
+A common use case for text input fields is collecting subscribers’ names.
 To add a first name field, use “First name” as the label or placeholder text, and select First Name as the profile property.

 Radio buttons offer a preset list of options, of which subscribers can only select one.
 These are useful for collecting information like gender or age range.